Obiohagwu/obiohagwu/_posts/2026-02-09-Your SAE looks solved. Your model disagrees.md

 - Expansion: $$d_{sae} = 32 \cdot d_{model}$$.
 - Training budget: 10,000,000 tokens per SAE (budgeted pilot).
 - Dataset: streaming `NeelNanda/pile-small-tokenized-2b`.
+- Eval: 200 held-out sequences of length 256 (≈51k tokens) from the same stream (separated by skipping ahead in the stream), with 95% CIs from a bootstrap over sequences (5,000 resamples).

 ---